• Skip to primary navigation

 ➜ When are Milosti made?

-In the Czech Republic, Bozi milosti cookies are prepared during the Carnival time (masopust or fašank).
-This festive season full of exuberant fun and good food begins shortly after Christmas, exactly on the Feast of the Three Kings, and continues until Ash Wednesday.
-Then the Carnival is replaced by a long fast that lasts until Easter.
+In the Czech Republic, the season for Bozi milosti cookies traditionally begins with Carnival (masopust or fašank).
+This festive time, characterized by joyful gatherings and culinary delights, commences shortly after Christmas, specifically on the Feast of the Three Kings, and lasts until Ash Wednesday.
+After Ash Wednesday, the carnival festivities come to an end, marking the beginning of Lent, which extends to Easter.

 ➜ Tips and notes

-• If you've ever made egg noodle dough for a soup, then be advised that God's grace dough resembles it in texture - but it's made with different ingredients.
+• If you've ever made egg noodle dough for a soup, then be advised that Milosti dough resembles it in texture, but it's made with different ingredients.

 More sweet recipes: